Lamas-Finance-Official/solana-vrf/docs/design.md

 The flow of getting a random value on Solana blockchain will be something like:

+- (on-chain) Gather some publicly known but unpredictable data to use as `seeds`.

 - (on-chain) The contract has to somehow notify the VRF-server that it requires a new random value, along with necessary data to continue the process after receiving the random value.
 We will call these necessary values the contract's `state`.

-- (on-chain) Gather some publicly known but unpredictable data to use as `seeds`.

 - (off-chain) Generate the `proof` and `hash` from our `PrivateKey` and `seeds`.

-- (off-chain) Call the correct function in the contract and supply the `hash` as the random value and `proof` along with the `state`.
+- (off-chain) Supply the `hash` as the random value and `proof` along with the `state` to the contract.

 - ~~(on-chain) Verify that the random value is fair using the `proof`, `seeds` and `PublicKey`.~~